 Sign in by selecting Settings > Features > Skype for Business.

 Select User Credentials, and select web sign-in (CAP) to generate a code.

 Go to the provisioning portal, and sign in as admin.

 Enter the display name (for example, Main Reception).

 If Search for Common Area Phones only is checked, clear the checkbox and search again.

 In the pairing code window, enter the code displayed on the phone and click Provision.

 Following this last step, the phone should sign in automatically.

 The CAP provisioning site states it will reset the CAP account's password to a random password.
 Take note that the account the CAP is referring is the Azure Active Directory (AAD) account.
 If you created the account in AAD only then the process is straightforward.
 If you have synced an on premises Active Directory to AAD and you use a third-party IDP or ADFS, CAP provisioning will fail.
-In this case, you need to use an Office 365/Azure Active Directory account only (for example, an account with onmicrosoft.com domain) for CAP provisioning to work.
+In this case, you need to use a Microsoft 365 or Office 365/Azure Active Directory account only (for example, an account with onmicrosoft.com domain) for CAP provisioning to work.